-- 1 Click the to enter the event search mode which allows you to search for event log entries using specific conditions and play back the images associated with those event entries. - 1 Click the to set up the image drawing mode and OSD display.
-You can adjust the display speed by changing the image drawing mode, and select OSD information to be displayed on the screen. - 1 Click the to save any video clip of recorded data as an executable file, or click the to save the current image in a bitmap or JPEG file format.
-Click the to print the current image on a printer connected to your computer. - 2 Click the to reload the recording data. - (in hour segments). - Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.
+- (9) Click the to enter the event search mode which allows you to search for event log entries using specific conditions and play back the images associated with those event entries. - 1 Click the to set up the image drawing mode and OSD display.
+You can adjust the display speed by changing the image drawing mode, and select OSD information to be displayed on the screen. - 1 Click the !! to save any video clip of recorded data as an executable file. - 2 Click the do to save the current image in a bitmap or JPEG file format. - 3 Click the l to print the current image on a printer connected to your computer. - (4) Click the to reload the recording data. - (5) The Timetable displays recorded data of the selected camera by time (in hour segments).

+(6) Selecting a camera on the screen and clicking the right mouse button displays the text menu screen.

 - Change Camera Title: Changes the camera name. - Enable Audio: Plays audio while playing back recorded video that has recorded audio.
-(Single-Screen Layout Only) - Aspect Ratio: Changes the image aspect ratio. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.
+(Single-Screen Layout Only) - Aspect Ratio: Changes the image aspect ratio. - Deinterlacing: Using a deinterlace filter for interlaced video enhances image display quality by eliminating horizontal scan lines and noise in areas with motion. - Anti-Aliasing Screen: Enhances image display quality by eliminating stair stepping (aliasing) effects in the enlarged image.